Nissan Titan insurance rates

 The average insurance costs for a Nissan Titan is $220 a month — or $2,640 a year.
 Your actual cost could be more or less depending on your driving record, the number of miles you drive in a year and other factors.
-To determine our estimated cost, we aggregated quotes from insurance companies using this profile:

 A 2017 Nissan Titan starts at a base price of $29,580.
 With the average insurance rate at $2,640 per year, the annual insurance cost–to–base car price ratio is 8.9%.